Software Developer, JRPG Player - CTO at SourceLevel.io

 This last item should be a required step.
 The commits status checks indicate that integrated tools such as Continuous Integration and Automated Code Review checks are passing for each push.
-You can configure your repository to require each status checks to pass
+You can configure your repository to require each status checks to pass to merge.

 Only green PRs are good to go.

 Nice job!
 You arrived here and followed all the instructions.
 Now its time for the last but not least Pull Request metadata enhancements.

 Essential pieces of information should fulfill your Pull Request description.
 They must guide your peers through the context of the changes.
 Do your best to explain why they’re there.

 You should have checked all the items if you opened the Pull Request as

 .
 Consider transforming it in a template for future Pull Requests.
 If you need a simple one, you can use SourceLevel’s Pull Request template.

 More interesting stuff that you may include in description: